How to File for Chapter 7 Bankruptcy

 debts that the court has declared nondischargeable as a result of an action brought by a creditor, as might be the case for debts you incurred through fraudulent or willful and malicious acts.

 Ch.
 9 explains which debts are—and are not—discharged at the end of your bankruptcy case.
-See also “Who Can File for Chapter 7,” below, which explains the circumstances in which your entire discharge—not just the discharge of a specific debt—may be denied.
+See also “Who Cannot File for Chapter 7,” below, which explains the circumstances in which your entire discharge—not just the discharge of a specific debt—may be denied.

 What If You Change Your Mind About Chapter 7 Bankruptcy After Filing?